BELIZE

 Education in Belize

-Only 45 percent of secondary-school-age children in Belize are enrolled due to the cost of secondary education.
-Only primary school is compulsory, and to attend secondary, students must pass an entrance exam and then cover tuition, uniforms, textbooks, transportation, and meals themselves.
-The Ministry of Education's own plan lists affordable education as a goal it has not yet achieved (IDB, 2013; Education Sector Plan, 2022; CultureGrams, 2026).
+The IDB's report found that only 45 percent of secondary-school-age children in Belize were enrolled, and only 3 in 10 in rural areas.
+Only primary school is compulsory, and getting into secondary school is not automatic: students have to pass an entrance exam, and families have to cover fees, uniforms, and supplies themselves.
+The Ministry of Education's own plan lists affordable education as a goal it has not yet achieved (IDB; Education Sector Plan; CultureGrams).

 How Poverty & Education Reinforce Each Other

-In 2013, the Inter-American Development Bank studied Belize's education system and found a cycle that has repeated for generations: poverty keeps kids out of school, and not going to school keeps families poor (IDB, 2013).
+In 2013, the Inter-American Development Bank studied Belize's education system and found a feedback loop: poverty keeps kids out of school, and not going to school keeps families poor (IDB).
+The same cycle is still ongoing today.

 In households where the head of the household has no formal education, nearly two-thirds (64 percent) live below the poverty line.
-These families are concentrated in rural districts where there are few schools and poverty rates are highest (Education Sector Plan, 2022).
+This is the highest poverty rate of any household type measured in the Ministry of Education's sector plan (Education Sector Plan).

 Households where the parent only completed primary school still have a 55 percent poverty rate, only nine points lower.
 The IDB's wage data shows why: workers who finished primary school earn about the same as workers who never went to school at all.
-Primary school does not raise wages or reduce poverty (Education Sector Plan, 2022; IDB, 2013).
+Primary school does not raise wages or reduce poverty (Education Sector Plan; IDB).

-Secondary school is where wages change.
+Wages change at the secondary level.
 Workers who finish secondary earn BZ$895 a month, more than double what primary school leavers make.
-But secondary costs money, and in rural Belize only 3 in 10 students attend.
-When a family must choose between school fees and food, there is little option (IDB, 2013; FAO, 2022).
+But secondary costs money, and the IDB found that in rural Belize only 3 in 10 students attend (IDB).

-Workers with vocational training earn BZ$1,303 a month, roughly triple what primary school leavers earn, and their poverty rate drops to around 15 percent.
-Only 611 students in Belize are enrolled in vocational programs (IDB, 2013).
+Workers with vocational training earn BZ$1,303 a month, roughly triple what primary school leavers earn.
+The IDB found this to be the highest return of any education level in Belize, yet only 611 students nationwide were enrolled in vocational programs (IDB).

 Breaking the Cycle